-core values

-Ensure that Ashland people, places and products are safe.
+core values Ensure that Ashland people, places and products are safe.

-Do the right thing.
-Always.
-Everywhere.

 Be open and honest.
 Be personally accountable.
 Speak up.
 Treat everyone with dignity and respect.
-Recruit, retain, and reward passionate, tenacious, solvers.
 Consider the sustainability and long-term implications of our actions.
 Plan for contingencies and invest in the future.
-Commit to win.
-Take shared pride in our achievements.
-Celebrate success.
 Be a collaborative and proactive partner to customers and colleagues.